The Method

 Start there.

 Map it.
-Connect the pieces.
+See what connects to what.
 Find the loop.

 Ready to see your patterns?